Live to Tell: Composition and release

-Musically, "Live to Tell" has been described as a dark, moody, and atmospheric pop ballad with influences of torch songs.
+Musically, "Live to Tell" is a torch song in the form of a pop ballad.
 According to the sheet music published by Alfred Publishing Inc., it is composed in the key of F major, set in common time with a moderate tempo of 112 beats per minute.
 Madonna's vocals are characterized as throaty, spanning nearly one octave from F_{3} to D_{4}.
 The lyrics have been noted for their vague yet foreboding tone, with interpretations ranging from emotional apocalypse to themes of deceit, mistrust, and childhood trauma.
 Critics and biographers, including Allen Metz, Carol Benson, Rikky Rooksby, and Boston.coms Scott Kearnan, have suggested the song alludes to carrying the weight of past secrets or abuse.

 Madonna herself has offered multiple interpretations of the song's meaning.
 In earlier interviews, she explained that "Live to Tell" addresses resilience in the face of hardship, describing it as a reflection of her pain and yearning.
 In a 2009 Rolling Stone interview, she elaborated that while the song could relate to her own childhood or familial relationships, it was intentionally ambiguous —possibly inspired by an F. Scott Fitzgerald novel, a memory, or a combination of both.
 Musically, the track opens with bold drum beats, synthesizers, and ambient effects before Madonna begins singing, "I have a tale to tell/Sometimes it gets so hard to hide it well".
 The arrangement includes electric piano, dramatic synths, and subtle guitar strains.
 The refrain features the line "A man can tell a thousand lies/I've learned my lesson well/Hope I live to tell the secret I have learned", emphasizing the song's introspective tone.

 In the US, "Live to Tell" was released on March 26, 1986, ahead of At Close Range (April 18) and True Blue (June 30).
 A similar strategy was followed internationally, with the single released in Australia, New Zealand, and most European countries on April 14, also preceding the film and album's respective debuts.
 (Note: See sources cited on "Weekly charts" section) Afterwards, "Live to Tell" was included on three Madonna compilation albums: The Immaculate Collection (1990), Something to Remember (1995), and Celebration (2009).